mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Open

-This standard transport vehicle, used throughout K’kree space, is designed to ferry
+This standard transport vehicle, used throughout K'kree space, is designed to ferry
-10 K’kree.
+10 K'kree.
 It follows the same general design as the individual skimmer, with a curved frontal windshield and low safety barrier topped by rails or a clear screen.
 Weather cover is provided by a retractable tent-like
-‘roof’.
+'roof'.
 Almost all vehicles of this sort are designed for autonomous select-and-go operations but can be driven manually.
 They are often used for cargo delivery, without